AdrBog/MorePoints/docs/FTP_client.md

 > [!IMPORTANT]
 > More Points will never share your password with any person or agency.

-> [!NOTE]
-> Configuring **Root** and **Permissions** does not make sense in this case because we are talking about an FTP server that has not been created with **server.py**.
 - Save changes

-If everything has been done correctly, you should be able to connect to the external FTP server using More Points
+If everything has been done correctly, you should be able to connect to the external FTP server using More Points.